Honoring Commitments: Being True to Your Word

 BY: T. Franklin Murphy | November 2017 (Edited 2018)

-An insecure partner feels a lack of reciprocity in commitment, not because their partner is uncommitted, but because their expectations of commitment are unrealistic.
-The unconsciously defined meaning of commitment leaves the couple disjointed, suspecting disconnection when no evidence exists.
-Open communication paired with realistic expectations must be implemented to calm the fears of rejection—not more undefined commitments.
+An insecure partner feels a lack of reciprocity in commitment, not because their partner lacks committed, but because expectations of the commitment are different.
+The unconsciously defined commitment leaves a couple disjointed, suspecting disconnection when no evidence exists.
+Open communication paired with realistic expectations must be implemented to calm fears of rejection—not more undefined commitments.

 "The unconsciously defined meaning of commitment leaves the couple disjointed, suspecting disconnection when no evidence exists."

 Our word, when given, is gold.
 Our connections trust us; because they know us.
 When we say we will be there, they know we be there, save an unforeseen disaster.

 However, some commitments should be broken.
 This may confuse the process, giving license to quitting when resilience should reign.
-When new facts come to light, we may discover a commitment is misplaced.
+When new facts come to light, we may discover a commitment was misplaced.
 Because trust is at stake, we must cautiously move forward, examining internal motivations.
-The allowance of change, invites justifications, weakening of character.
+The allowance for abandoning a commitment, invites justifications, and weakening of character.
 If the commitment was important in the past, we must ponder why it is of little importance in the present.